chaoss/grimoirelab-tutorial/basics/supporting.md

 $ elasticsearch/bin/elasticsearch
 ```

-This will launch ElasticSearch that will listen via its HTTP REST API at `http://localhost:9200`.
+This will launch Elasticsearch that will listen via its HTTP REST API at `http://localhost:9200`.
 You can check that everything went well by pointing your web browser to that url, and watching the ElasticSearch welcome message.

 ### Installing Kibiter